-- Programme focus & Community engagement TPs and the national CESP are reviewed together to ensure they can fulfill the Sponsorship Promise13 for all registered children.
+- Programme focus & Community engagement TPs and the national CESP are reviewed together to ensure they can fulfill the Sponsorship Promise for all registered children.
 Child Sponsorship messaging forms part of the overall community engagement.
-Sponsorship messaging enables the community to understand sponsorship well and leads to greater ownership of programme. - Registered Children Participation Programmes ensure all RCs are participating in, and benefiting from, programme activities. - Feasibility and risk assessment -Sponsorship Feasibility and Risk Management analysis during assessment enables the programme to identify and manage risks in different contexts.
-Risk management strategies applied and reviewed regularly. - Child selection and monitoring supports community-led care and protection Child selection, child monitoring and responses are integrated with local protection efforts, the Child Protection TP (where present) and Child Protection minimum requirements.
+Sponsorship messaging enables the community to understand sponsorship well and leads to greater ownership of programme. - Registered Children Participation Programmes ensure all RCs are participating in, and benefiting from, programme activities. - Feasibility and risk assessment Sponsorship Feasibility and Risk Management analysis during assessment enables the programme to identify and manage risks in different contexts.
+Risk management strategies applied and reviewed regularly. - · Child selection and monitoring supports community-led care and protection Child selection, child monitoring and responses are integrated with local protection efforts, the Child Protection TP (where present) and Child Protection minimum requirements.
 Contact with children occurs where possible during project activities with children in groups or through local protection efforts to promote efficiency.
 The Child Sponsorship Monitoring tool helps staff to integrate monitoring and facilitate community-based responses to children's needs.
 Data from child monitoring also helps WV to report on contributions to WV's child well-being targets.
-The Child Selection tool equips programme staff to work with communities to develop and apply appropriate selection criteria with inclusion of the most vulnerable children. - Phased registration of children Phased registration of children, preferably over a two-to-threeyear period to reach the optimal level of registered children planned for a programme.
-This is based on a) community readiness for child sponsorship and b) programming reach.
-The number of registered children should never exceed the pace of programming intervention rollout, to ensure participation of all registered children and their families.
-RC Projection and Allocation tool is employed to provide evidence-base for appropriate RC growth, as RC cannot be selected unless there is evidence they will benefit from programme activities. - Sponsorship processes promote child participation and voice Sponsorship interaction with children should be rights-based, fun and meaningful for children, build child participation and voice, and should provide meaningful communications to sponsors.
-Child-focused activities are planned as part of other projects where possible, with community processes for monitoring children and meeting sponsorship requirements.
+The Child Selection tool equips programme staff to work with communities to develop and apply appropriate selection criteria with inclusion of the most vulnerable children.

-12 See 2016 Child Sponsorship Messaging Guide and 2018 Sponsor Promise on wvcentral
+&lt;sup>12 See 2016 Child Sponsorship Messaging Guide and 2018 Sponsor Promise on wvcentral

-13 This outlines to the sponsor what they can expect from sponsorship and covers impact and programming, fiduciary expectations and experience expectations.
+&lt;sup>13 This outlines to the sponsor what they can expect from sponsorship and covers impact and programming, fiduciary expectations and experience expectations.